Rail transport in Costa Rica: Golfito Railroad / Compania Bananera de Costa Rica (United Fruit)

+Changuinola Railway (United Fruit)

+This line ran from the Suretka area to Sixaola where it crossed the Sixaola River to reach Guabito in Panama.
+From there the railway continued to Almirante on the Caribbean coast.

 International connections

-There was a railway connection in the Caribbean over the Sixaola River between Panama and Costa Rica.
-The bridge collapsed in 2017.
-In 2018, China donated to Panama a factibility plan to open a high speed train between Panama and Costa Rica, but by 2019, the plan was rejected.

-The Golfito Railroad had a freight connection to Puerto Armuelles in Panama.
+There were formerly two railway connections between Costa Rica and Panama, both are now closed.
 There were no connections to Nicaragua.

+One connection was on the Golfito Railroad, the second was on the Changuinola Railway.
+Both were on privately owned and operated plantation networks.
+The Sixaola bridge on the Changuinola line collapsed in 2017.

+In 2018, China donated to Panama a feasibility plan to open a high speed train between Panama and Costa Rica, but by 2019, the plan was rejected.

 As of 2020 there are no current or planned connections to Panama or Nicaragua.

 Inter-oceanic Dry Canal

 There are plans and studies regarding the construction of an inter-oceanic dry canal (Canal Seco Interoceánico) across the country, from the Caribbean sea to the Pacific Ocean, through the northern plains of the country, in a similar and parallel route to the Route 4 road.
 The main way of merchandise transportation would be using railroad to transport container, with plans to build ten road lanes alongside the railroad tracks, two new ports on each coast terminus.

 In April 2020 the National Concessions Council (Consejo Nacional de Concesiones, CNC) rejected and archived the plans for the dry canal.